Skip to content

 What this stack is not

 The naive approach is to add another rate-parity-monitoring tool, sign up for more OTAs, or assume that a CRM alone will produce the shift.
 None of those tactics moves the underlying conversion gap.
-The working pattern is: fix the booking engine first, then add metasearch, then layer the post-stay rebooking flow once direct traffic is meaningful.
+The working pattern is: fix the booking engine first, make official-site booking visible on Google, and then add the rebooking layer once there is a guest database worth nurturing.

 Related references